ComputeStacks/ansible-install/README.md

 Before proceeding, be sure to review our [architecture overview](https://docs.computestacks.com/admin_guide/getting_started/architecture_overview/), and our [minimum requirements](https://docs.computestacks.com/admin_guide/getting_started/onprem-demo/).
 We are also more than happy to help you design your ComputeStacks environments.
 Please [contact us](https://www.computestacks.com/contact) to learn more.

-_Note: We do not recommend running this on an existing cluster at this time.
-We have made efforts to ensure this script is idempotent, however we are not 100% there just yet._

 ## Prerequisites

-1. You will need a valid license to proceed with the installation.
-You can purchase, or request a demo license, by visiting: [accounts.computestacks.com/store/computestacks](https://accounts.computestacks.com/store/computestacks)

-2. Ensure your local machine:
+1. Ensure your local machine:
     * Has ansible installed and configured, with the following plugins installed:

         ```bash
         ansible-galaxy install -r requirements.yml
         ```

 ### Inventory File